Gankare/Starlitseas_Dokumentation/README.md

 ![](/Assets/TailJump.gif)

-## Abillites
+## Abilites
 Our team decided on having abilities that gives the movement more flare, we had serveral ideas during the creation of Starlitseas but landed on a glider like in fortnite and a dash like the character Genji's ability from Overwatch.

 ### Glide ability:
 Making the gliding ability was challenging, I started by downloading animations from Mixamo for the Unreal mannequin doll.
 The animations was for jumping/standing to hanging and hanging Idle.
-Then i blended them together depending on the players velocity when deploying the gilder.
+Then I blended them together depending on the players velocity when deploying the gilder.

 ![](/Assets/Hanging_Animations.png)